Categories

 Tonton ng Sto.
 Niño de Romblon

-Tonton ng Sto.
-Niño de Romblon is a tradition and a religious rite where the image is brought from the cathedral to join the street procession.
-It comes from the word tonton, which means to bring down the image from where it’s been enthroned.
-It also marks the opening of the Biniray Festival.
-It begins at 3:00 in the afternoon of the second Friday of January, and the moment the image leaves the altar, devotees gather around and join the parade.
+This religious observance begins at 3:00 in the afternoon of the second Friday of January.
+At the precise moment the image leaves the altar, devotees gather around and join the parade.
 Moreover, they leave their own images of the Holy Child at the foot of the altar to be blessed.
 After the procession, a mass is offered and the pahalik is done where people are allowed to approach and kiss the image.

 Secular Biniray Festival Activities

-Each day of the fest has specific theme such as celebration of good harvest, culture and tradition, gender equality, peace and bounty, women empowerment, family values, gender equality, life, youth, power and sportamanship, barangay affairs, faith, and talents.
+Each day of the fest has specific theme such as celebration of good harvest, culture and tradition, gender equality, peace and bounty, women empowerment, family values, gender equality, life, youth, power and sportsmanship, barangay affairs, faith, and talents.
 A few of the activities open before the official start of the fest.

 There are sporting events like basketball, boxing, and volleyball.
 Other events include the Marble Festival, Agricultural Trade Fair, night market bazaar, beauty pageants (such as coronation of Miss Romblon, RNHS Muses, and Queen of the Isles), job fair, entertainment, cultural shows, etc.